mlopezza/stroke-prediction/README.md

   - BMI missing values (NaN) represent 201 observations, which corresponds to 4% of the dataset.
 This is within the acceptable range for using imputation with minimal risk to the dataset.
 Furthermore, the data is considered Missing Not at Random (MNAR) because it depends on the respondents’ willingness to disclose their weight.

     However, the BMI column has a minimum value of 10.3 and a maximum value of 97.6, with a mean of 28.8.
-Because of the large gap between these values, we decided to handle the missing data in this column through imputation using KNN with a number of neighbords = 9.
+Because of the large gap between these values, we decided to handle the missing data in this column through imputation using KNN with a number of neighbours equals 9.

     ![Data Imputation with KNN](images/stroke_comparative_visualizations/data_imputation_KNN.png)